Unmanic/unmanic-plugins/source/mover2/description.md

 ### Config description:

+#### <span style="color:blue">Force processing of all files</span>
+Create a task for all files tested in the library regardless of needing to be processed by other plugins.

+Use this option if you want to create a task to move all files in your library regardless of weather they need to be processed by other plugins or not.

 #### <span style="color:blue">Destination directory</span>
 Select the destination directory that you wish to have your files moved to.